LArSoft/larsoft.github.io/wiki/Quick-start_guide_to_using_and_developing_LArSoft_code.md

 > -   See [http://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup](http://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup)

-The ultra-quick-start guide:(#The-ultra-quick-start-guide)
+The ultra-quick-start guide:
 =============================================================

 More detailed explanations of what is happening during each of these can be found in the annotated portion of this guide below.

-### Initial setup of the working environment (starting from a fresh login):(#Initial-setup-of-the-working-environment-starting-from-a-fresh-login)
+### Initial setup of the working environment (starting from a fresh login):

 Run experiment-specific setup script:\